Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 If you wish to clone or download this repository to your local device you can follow the procedure outlined below.

 - Go to the GitHub website and log in.
-- Locate the Repository used for this project.
+- Locate the Repository used for this project: **zemanjirka/MS1-Forpex-webpage**
 - Under the Repository name locate 'Clone or Download' button in green.
 - To clone the repository using HTTPS click the link under "Clone with HTTPS".
 - Open your Terminal and go to a directory where you want the cloned directory to be copied in.